 Suitability Standard

-- Suitability: Financial advisors merely need to ensure that their recommendations are appropriate for the client’s financial requirements and objectives at the time of the transaction.
+- Appropriateness: Advisors only need to ensure that their recommendations are appropriate for the client’s financial needs and objectives at the time of the transaction.

-- Lower Standard of Care: Financial advisors can consider their own interests as long as the suggestions are suitable.
+- Reduced Care Standard: Advisors can take into account their own interests as long as the suggestions are suitable.

-- Possible Conflicts: Advisors may earn commissions from the sale of investment products, which can create conflicts of interest.
+- Possible Conflicts: Financial advisors may earn commissions from the sale of financial products, which can create conflicts of interest.

-- Governance: Governed by the Financial Industry Regulatory Authority (FINRA), which mandates a “reasonable basis” that an investment is appropriate for the client.
+- Governance: Governed by the Financial Industry Regulatory Authority (FINRA), which requires a “reasonable basis” that an investment is appropriate for the client.

 - Examples: Some broker-dealers and insurance agents.